webNpro/InsForge/docs/insforge-instructions.md

 ## Critical Rule: Test API Endpoints with curl

-After creating or modifying any API endpoint, always test it with curl to verify it works correctly:
+After creating or modifying any API endpoint, always test it with curl to verify it works correctly.

+**Note:** Avoid special characters (!,$,`,\) in curl command data - they can cause bash interpretation issues.
+Use simple text for testing:

 ```bash
 # Works on both Windows and Unix (Windows PowerShell: use curl.exe)